turbonomic/virtualCluster/README.md

 ./_output/containerChain --topologyConf $topology --turboConf $turbo --targetConf $target --logtostderr --v 3
 ```

-#turbo# is a json file about the settings of the OpsMgr, [example](https://github.com/songbinliu/containerChain/blob/master/conf/turbo.json)
+**turbo** is a json file about the settings of the OpsMgr, [example](https://github.com/songbinliu/containerChain/blob/master/conf/turbo.json);

-#target# is a json file about settings of generated cluster for OpsMgr, [example](https://github.com/songbinliu/containerChain/blob/master/conf/target.json)
+**target** is a json file about settings of generated cluster for OpsMgr, [example](https://github.com/songbinliu/containerChain/blob/master/conf/target.json);

-#topology# is the configuration file about the virtual cluster to be generated, [example](https://github.com/songbinliu/containerChain/blob/master/conf/topology.conf).
+**topology** is the configuration file about the virtual cluster to be generated, [example](https://github.com/songbinliu/containerChain/blob/master/conf/topology.conf).